Terry Wilcox

 Terry Wilcox (born c.
 1940) is an American professional golfer.

+Early life and amateur career

 Wilcox grew up in Ada, Oklahoma.
 He played college golf at Oklahoma State University, graduating in 1962.

+Professional career

-Wilcox turned professional in 1962.
+In 1962, Wilcox turned professional.
 He played on the PGA Tour from 1964 to 1974 while also working as a club professional.
 His best finishes were a T-2 at the 1969 Azalea Open Invitational and a 2nd at the 1970 IVB-Philadelphia Golf Classic.
 His best finish in a major was a T-7 at the 1969 PGA Championship.

 Wilcox served as tournament director of the Kraft Nabisco Championship, an LPGA major at the Mission Hills Country Club in Rancho Mirage, California, from 1994 to 2008.